Holly Smale: Geek Girl series

 For World Book Day (UK and Ireland) 2015, Smale also wrote an extra spin-off book titled Geek Drama set between Model Misfit and Picture Perfect.
 Also, a Christmas special not part of the main series titled All Wrapped Up was published in 2015, and a summer special titled Sunny Side Up was published in 2016.

+A television adaptation was created for Netflix.

 The Valentines

 In February 2019 Smale published Happy Girl Lucky, the first in a new series called The Valentines, about three sisters and a brother.